bisqwit/tinyprintf/README.md

 * Standards-compliant (C99 / C++11), see above for details
 * Memory usage is negligible (around 30-200 bytes of automatic storage used, depending on compiler optimizations, register pressure and spilling, and whether binary formats are enabled)
+  * If positional parameters are enabled and used, a dynamically allocated array is used to temporarily hold parameter information.
+The size of the array is directly proportional to the number of printf parameters.
+Each parameter takes about 10 bytes of memory (assuming the largest supported parameter is 64 bits wide).
 * Re-entrant code (e.g. it is safe to call `sprintf` within your stream I/O function invoked by `printf`)
 * Thread-safe as long as your wfunc is thread-safe. `printf` calls are not locked, so prints from different threads can interleave.
 * Compatible with GCC’s optimizations where e.g. `printf("abc\n")` is automatically converted into `puts("abc")`
 * Positional parameters are fully supported (e.g. `printf("%2$s %1$0*3$ld", 5L, "test", 4);` works and prints “test 0005”), disabled by default
-  * If positional parameters are enabled and used, a dynamically allocated array is used to temporarily hold parameter information.
-The size of the array is directly proportional to the number of printf parameters.
-Each parameter takes about 10 bytes of memory (assuming the largest supported parameter is 64 bits wide).
-  * If positional parameters are enabled but not used in the format string, no dynamic allocation occurs, but the format string is still scanned twice.

 ## Caveats